flavio-gualtieri/flavio-gualtieri/README.md

-## EDUCATION
+# About Me

+I am a PhD student at Queen Mary University of London focusing on applied topology - more specifically, using topological data analysis to study the structure of neural networks.
+Before starting my PhD, I worked as a Data Scientist at PwC.

+# Education

-- B.S. in Mathematics from the University of Chicago
+B.S. in Mathematics — University of Chicago

-- B.A. in Physics from the University of Chicago
+B.A. in Physics — University of Chicago

-- M.S. in Theoretical Physics from King's College London
+M.S. in Theoretical Physics — King’s College London

-My academic interests within theoretical physics pertain to quantum field theories, with a strong emphasis on Conformal Field Theory (CFT), analyzing the symmetries and behaviors of systems invariant under conformal transformations.

-Within mathematics, I am particularly interested in the abstract structures that underlie the principles of theoretical physics.
-During my graduate studies I was especially focused on Lie Groups and Lie Algebras, having studied the structure theory of Lie Algebras and their applications to physics.

-## KEY REPOSITORIES

-- Earthquake Clustering: A statistical analysis project modeling the clustering behavior of earthquakes, using spatial and temporal data to uncover underlying patterns.

-- GARCH Model for Portfolio Rebalancing: An implementation of the Generalized Autoregressive Conditional Heteroskedasticity (GARCH) model to optimize portfolio rebalancing strategies based on stochastic volatility forecasts.

-- Graduate Thesis on Topological Quantum Error Correction: My master's thesis focused on toric codes, logical operators, and condensation in the context of topological quantum error correction.
-The work contributes to developing robust methodologies for quantum computing by leveraging topological properties.
+My academic background spans theoretical physics and pure mathematics.
+In physics, I have been especially interested in quantum field theory and conformal field theory.
+In mathematics, my focus has included Lie groups and Lie algebras and their applications to physics.